 Of course, the biggest advantage of this deck is that it contains everything you could possibly need in one package.
 Therefore, I think that for vinyl beginners, it’s the most optimal option.
 Simply plug it in, set the speed with the convenient power switch, or allow it to do the work for you by choosing an auto mode for top functioning without breaking a sweat!

 And a little more about the sound.
 It is clear, quite loud, has a good base, and has no echo.
-So, honestly, it was a big pleasant surprise for me.
+So, honestly, it was a pleasant surprise for me.

 Key specs